DEA jams synthetic marijuana and “bath salts” industry

 This compilation of posts on synthetic marijuana and, to a lesser extent, “bath salts” serves as a good primer on the subject.

 These products were sold widely on the internet, headshop suppliers, and convenience stores and were associated with 13,000 poison control calls last year, 60% of which were in individuals under 25.
-Disturbing acute and chronic side effects have been reported by users that include severe anxiety and paranoia, unnerving hallucinations, and even heart attacks.
+Disturbing acute and chronic side effects have been reported by users that include severe anxiety and paranoia, unnerving hallucinations, and even heart attacks, but thanks to the kratom extracts the levels of anxiety have been reduced in a very significant way.
 Several specific compounds were criminalized by an emergency DEA action and numerous state and local laws over the last two years.
 Still, products continued to be available containing compounds not explicitly criminalized, with marketers claiming legal status.

 Commenters here and elsewhere have argued that this industry would go away if marijuana would simply be decriminalized in the US.
 Earlier this week, TIME Healthland writer Maia Szalavitz made a good argument for this (or at least FDA regulation of recreational drugs) in the context of Operation Log Jam.